Duane Graveline

 Duane Edgar "Doc" Graveline (March 2, 1931 – September 5, 2016) was an American physician and NASA astronaut.
 He was one of the six scientists selected in 1965, in NASA's fourth group of astronauts, for the Apollo program.
 He was best known for being immersed in water for seven days as part of his zero gravity deconditioning research while working as a United States Air Force (USAF) research scientist.

 Personal life

 Graveline was born on March 2, 1931, in Newport, Vermont.
 His hobbies included medical consulting in microgravity deconditioning and galactic cosmic radiation and personal health maintenance.
-Graveline died at the age of 85 on September 5, 2016.
-Graveline's ashes were interred at Arlington National Cemetery on May 3, 2017, with full military honors.

 Education

 Graveline graduated from Newport High School in 1948.
 He received his Bachelor of Science degree from the University of Vermont in 1951 and his Doctor of Medicine degree from the University of Vermont College of Medicine in 1955.
 Following his internship at Walter Reed, he specialized in aerospace medicine, receiving his Masters in Public Health degree from Johns Hopkins University in 1958.